 The Ameo still disappointingly runs Windows Mobile 5 rather than 6, but this shouldn't put you off all together, and although T-Mobile hasn't set a date, it has confirmed to Pocket-lint that customers will get a free upgrade to version 6 when it happens.

-These however are small quirks on what overall is a very nice offering, as long as you aren't looking to put it in your pocket.
+A very nice offering, as long as you aren't looking to put it in your pocket